aiforged/docs/docs/custom-service-code/index.md

      * Drop to the right for Post-processor.&#x20;
   4. Save.

-{% hint style="info" %}
+!!! info
     Custom Code runs as part of the parent service’s lifecycle—never configure it as a standalone service!
-{% endhint %}

 ***